-FileVault is a disk encryption program in macOS systems which can be used to encrypt the system disk on macOS devices on-the-fly.
+FileVault is a disk encryption program in macOS systems that can be used to encrypt the system disk on macOS devices on the fly.

 With Miradore, it is possible to enforce the activation of FileVault disk encryption for Miradore managed macOS devices remotely using a configuration profile.